-Our Primary School is structured to accommodate the age and stage of the children.
+Our Primary School is structured to accommodate some specialists such as PE, Chinese, drama, the age and stage of the children.
 We have developed a Primary Learner Profile that underpins our vision of developing children into exceptional young adults.
 Based on the IB Learner profile, it helps pupils cultivate learning behaviours, confidence and motivation.
 It consists of five main strands: self-management, thinking skills, research skills, communication skills and social skills.